WRI 3400 (LUOA), WRIT 400 (LUO): Editing for Publishing

 Discussions (3)

-The student will submit his/her completed Creative Nonfiction Proposal and Essay to the Discussion: Editing Workshop thread.
+The student will submit his/her completed Creative Nonfiction One-Sheet and Essay (Module 3) and Fiction One-Sheet and Short Story (Module 5) to the corresponding Discussion: Editing Workshop thread.
 Then, the student will choose three peers’ writing assignments and edit these pieces.
 The student will upload these back to his/her peers’ threads as replies.
 (CLO: A, B, C, D, E)

-The student will write a creative nonfiction essay with the goal of being published in a print or online source.
+The student will craft a one-sheet and corresponding creative nonfiction essay designed for publication in an existing print or online source.
+The one-sheet must not exceed one page.
 The essay must be between 500-1,000 words.
-For the ease of readers and editors, the student must double space the essay and utilize Times New Roman, 12-point font.
+For the ease of readers and editors, the student must double space the essay and utilize Times New Roman, 12-point font for the One-Sheet and Essay.
+(CLO: A, D)

-This assignment is related to the Discussion: Editing Workshop and the Writing Assignments.
+This assignment is related to the Discussion: Editing Fiction Workshop and the Writing Assignments.
 For this assignment, the student will submit his/her three peer workshopped edits (where he/she edited his/her peers’ work) to the professor for evaluation regarding his/her editorial skills.
-The student will then respond to each of his/her classmates whose work he/she edited within the Discussion: Editing Workshop; the student will attach the classmate’s edited file to the response.
+The student will then respond to each of his/her classmates whose work he/she edited within the Discussion: Editing Fiction Workshop; the student will attach the classmates’ edited files to the response.
 (CLO: A, B, C, D, E)

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.